-Please Note: Leave policies are described in the Rules of the West Virginia Higher Education Policy.
+Please Note: Leave policies are described in GSU BOG Policy 17 and Series 38 Rule of the West Virginia Higher Education Policy Commission.
 These policies contain more detail about leave issues in some cases than the Staff Handbook.
 Employees and supervisors are encouraged to familiarize themselves with these policies.